Mission and Aims

 The Centre adopts inter-disciplinary approach to probe into the theory and practice in the areas of economy and social development; as well as social policy and social work professionalization in the post-reform era China.
 The Centre applies research to inform practice and teaching; and to facilitate continuous professional exchange among students, graduates, scholars and related profession to sustain development and capacity building.
 For rousing the development of social work in China, the Centre partners with the government, educational institutes as well as relevant organizations to organize high standard training, research seminars, and conferences on social service management, social work education and social work practice.

-To make the impact worldwide, the Centre is dedicated to be an international exchange platform fostering intercontinental collaborations in social work, social policy, social development and other related areas.
+To impact social development worldwide, the Centre endeavours to serve as an international exchange platform fostering intercontinental collaborations in social work, social policy, social development and other related areas.

 Our Partnerships and Major Academic Activities:

 China Journal of Social Work - A peer-reviewed international academic journal